sukhpreetsahi/Portfolio/MyFinanceInc Secure CLI App/README.md

-## MyFinanceInc Secure Investment Management System
+## MyFinanceInc Secure Investment Management System:

 In this project, a secure investment system has been created, whilst keeping the security of data as a top priority.

 The system is a client-server system and clients contact the server for details, changes, investments and communications.

 The design of the MyFinance Inc. cryptosystem is derived from fundamental security requirements specified in the brief and from essential security principles from legislation and international standards such as UK GDPR, ISO 27001 and NIST.
 The key objectives of the program are to ensure the confidentiality, integrity, and authenticity of sensitive data.
----

 ## DEPENDENCIES REQUIRED:
 - python3
 - bcrypt
 - pycryptodomex
 - maskpass
 - python-dotenv

 These can be installed with the command:
 "pip install bcrypt pycryptodome maskpass python-dotenv"

---
-FILES:                Explanation:
+## FILES:
 - application.py:     This is the main program that runs the CLI
 - key_generator.py:   This file generates the symmetric key to encrypt the CSV file holding client data.
 - secrets.env: 	      This file contains the symmetric key to encrypt the CSV file and the SMTP server username and password.